macin40/Crawler-Task-Delvify/readme.md

 3. Run the command `node index.js` in terminal

-4. Now open the `http://localhost:4000/product` in browser to access JSON.
+4. Now open the `http://localhost:4000/product` in browser, you file will be downloaded as `result.json` and also you can find that file manually under the project directory `web-scrapper->public->result.json`

 ****